m-reza-rahman/weblogic-on-azure/javaee/README.md

    jdbc:postgresql://websphere-cafe-db-`<your suffix>`.postgres.database.azure.com:5432/postgres?user=postgres@websphere-cafe-db-`<your suffix>`&password=Secret123!
    ```
    * Click 'Save' to sync with the master configuration.
-   * Enter the database name to be 'postgres'.
-   * Enter the host name as 'weblogic-cafe-db-.postgres.database.azure.com'.
-   * Leave the port unchanged.
-   * Enter the user name as 'postgres@weblogic-cafe-db-`<your suffix>`'.
-   * Enter the password as 'Secret123!'.
-Click next.
-   * On the next screen, accept the defaults and click next.
-   * On the "Select Targets" screen, select AdminServer and click Finish.
-   * Test the connection.
-      * In the "Data Sources" pane, click "WebLogicCafeDB".
-      * Click Monitoring -> Testing
+   * Go to Resources -> JDBC -> Data sources.
+Click 'WebSphereCafeDB'.
+Click on 'Test connection'.
-      * Select AdminServer and click "Test Data Source".
-You must see "Test of WebLogicCafeDB on server AdminServer was successful." at the top of this pane after clicking the button.
-If you do not, put this workshop aside, troubleshoot and resolve the issue.
+   * Make sure the test succeeds.
+If it does not, put these instructions aside, troubleshoot and resolve the issue.
 Once the connection successfully tests, you may continue.
+You will see a warning about the GenericDataStoreHelper being used.
+You can safely ignore this warning.

 ## Open weblogic-cafe in the IDE
 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Click Next